Achnasheen railway station

 Achnasheen railway station is a remote railway station on the Kyle of Lochalsh Line, serving the village of Achnasheen in the north of Scotland.
 The station is 27 mi 72 chain from Dingwall, between Achanalt and Achnashellach.
 ScotRail, who manage the station, operate all services.

 History

 The station was opened by the Dingwall and Skye Railway on 19 August 1870, but operated from the outset by the Highland Railway.
 The station hotel was built by Alexander Ross and opened in 1871.
 It was extended by William Roberts in 1898 and again at the turn of the 21st century.

-Taken into the London, Midland and Scottish Railway during the Grouping of 1923, the line then passed on to the Scottish Region of British Railways on nationalisation in 1948.